AbhiAgarwal/go/notes.md

 - Hashes are frequently used in programming for everything from looking up data to easily detecting changes.

+- _ (blank) is a special name of variable, any value that is given to it will be ignored.

 - argument to go/defer must be function call

 ```go